Lenders see a bankruptcy as a black mark on your credit reports, so is there any point in applying for a car loan right after your discharge?

 - Save money for a down payment and have a cosigner ready just in case

-You can pull your credit reports for free once a year from each of the
+You can request your credit reports for free once a year from each of the

 three major credit bureaus (TransUnion, Experian, and Equifax) at www.annualcreditreport.com.
 You can also request your score for a small fee from the bureaus, but there are plenty of ways to get your credit score for free.